maevadevs/Maevadevs-Node-Production-Checklist/essential-services.md

 # Essential Services

 This is a list of some essential services.
+Some of these are not exclusive to Node but can be applied to any software projects.

 ## Security